lxzhu/lxzhu.github.io/_posts/2020-06-02-linux-basic-commands-list.md

 1. tee: redirect output to multiple files or processes
 1. base64: encode content to base64 or decode from base64 file
 1. tar: archive files
-1. gzip: compare a file
+1. gzip: compress a file
 1. gpg: encrypt a file

 ## administrator